Bloemetje/Getting_clean_data/README.md

 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ###Full description:
-1) The libraries necessary for the run_analysis.R script are plyr and dplyr.
-The wd is set to the UCI HAR Dataset folder.
+1) The libraries necessary for the run_analysis.R script are plyr and dplyr these are loaded.
+The wd is set to the "UCI HAR Dataset folder".
 The files (features, X_test, y_test, subject_test, X_train, y_test and subject_train all .txt files) are loaded with the read table function.

 2) The names in the features file are mutated so R can work with it.
-The files X_test, y_test, subject_test are cbind to the testdata object, the files X_train, y_test and subject_train are cbind to the traindata object. the traindata and the test data are row binded to the object data.
+The files X_test, y_test, subject_test are cbind to the testdata dataset, the files X_train, y_test and subject_train are cbind to the traindata dataset.

+3)The traindata and the testdata are row binded to the dataset "data".

-3) Than the columns are extracted with only the measurements on the mean and standard deviation for each measurement.
-The grep function is used on the features file, with the column numbers as result.
-The two column numbers for activity and subject are added, with this is the subsetting on the data object preformed.
-The columnnames of the data object by subsetting the rows from features and adding "subject" and "activity".
-A .txt file is writen with the data so far.
+4) Than the columns are extracted with only the measurements on the mean and standard deviation for each measurement.
+The grep function is used on the features file, with the column numbers as result, the two column numbers for activity and subject are added, with this is the subsetting on the data object preformed.
+The columnnames are set and a .txt file is writen with the data so far.

-4) For the second tidy dataset we needed the average of each variable for each activity and each subject. where the ddply function is used.
-First selecting the data, than the data frame is split by the variables "subject" and "activity" and the applied function is colMeans.
+5) For the second tidy dataset we needed the average of each variable for each activity and each subject.
+Here is the ddply function used.
+First selecting the dataset named "data", than the dataframe is split by the variables "Subject" and "Activity" and the applied function is colMeans.

-5) The second tidy dataset is than written with the write.table command to the file name data_2.txt with no row names.
+6) The second tidy dataset is written with the write.table command with the file name "data_2.txt" and the row.name is set to False.